fahmed8383/dotfiles/polybar/README.md

 # Configuration

 Please configure the following parameters in the script to fit your set up:
-1. HIDE_MARGIN: Y axis margin after which you wish to hide the bar with the top of the monitor being 0.
+1. HIDE_MARGIN: Y axis margin after which you wish to hide the bar (with the top of the monitor being 0).
 2. DEAD_ZONE: This is the extra margin added on after which the bar goes away, this helps with moving mouse to locations near the margin.
-I would recommend a value of atleast 200.
+I would recommend a value of atleast the height of your bar.
 3. MONITORS_NUM: The number of monitors you have set up.
 4. SLEEP_DELAY: How often you would like the script to check for mouse position and update the bar visibility (with 1000000 being one second).
 5. TOP_PADDING: This is the padding you want to add to your windows when the bar is being displayed.
 This will shift all other content down so the bar does not cover it.